monking/Vim-Primer/README.md

 HTML file, is inserting surrounds while in Insert Mode by using `control+s<div class="nice">` or `control+s control+s<html>`.
 Once for surrounding inline, and twice for surrounding in a block.

+## So, this was *kinda* useful...

+I recognize this may not be the best way to learn Vim commands.
+Practice is best, and `vimtutor` gives a good sandbox for that.
+I hope to update this primer to be more practical, with most of the info shared in context of relevant code.